codeceptjs/CodeceptJS/docs/translation.md

   "translation": "pt-BR"
 ```

-You test will be like this:
+Your test will be like this:

 ```js
 Scenario('Efetuar login', (Eu) => {